nrfconnect/sdk-nrf/samples/multicore/hello_world/README.rst

 * :file:`Kconfig` - Custom file that allows to add child image only for the application core.
   Additionally, it enables options required by the multi-image build.

-Both the application and network cores use the same :file:`main.c` that prints the name of the DK on which the application is programmed.
+Both the application and remote cores use the same :file:`main.c` that prints the name of the DK on which the application is programmed.

 Building and running
 ********************
-.. |sample path| replace:: :file:`samples/nrf5340/multicore`
+.. |sample path| replace:: :file:`samples/multicore/hello_world`

 .. include:: /includes/build_and_run.txt